 Work is still needed to bring the fatality and injury toll from 2.73 per 200,000 hours worked to none.
 In an attempt to reduce these injuries and fatalities, the government established the Federal Mine Safety and Health Act of 1977 (Mine Act), the Mine Improvement and New Emergency Response Act of 2006 (MINER Act).
 These acts include guidelines on new safety procedures, the use of new and state-of-the-art mining equipment, and further emphasize the importance of Part 48 and Part 46 training for miners.

 Per MSHA, the Mine Act and the MINER Act requires employers to “take an active, responsible role” when it comes to mine safety and health.
 Section 105 (c) of the Mine Safety and Health Act of 1977 specifically addresses discriminatory practices against miners, would-be miners and their representatives, as well as safety and health concerns at work locations.
-Basically anyone who’s working at a mine, whether as a temp or full-time worker, is covered by the act.
+Basically, anyone who’s working at a mine, whether as a temporary or full-time worker, is covered by the act.

-- Receiving training for Part 48 and 46;
+- Receiving training for Part 48 and 46

-- Receiving medical evaluation or the right to be transferred to another location due to health considerations;
+- Receiving medical evaluation or the right to be transferred to another location due to health considerations

-- Being paid for lost hours after being withdrawn from a mine for lack of required safety training;
+- Being paid for lost hours after being withdrawn from a mine for lack of required safety training